Quick Answer

 VAT Requirements

 If you are VAT-registered (mandatory above £90,000 turnover), your quotes must show the VAT amount separately.
 The template calculates this automatically at 20% standard rate.
-For qualifying energy-saving installations (heat pumps, solar panels, insulation), a reduced 5% rate may apply.
+For qualifying energy-saving installations (heat pumps, solar panels, insulation), materials have been zero-rated (0% VAT) since April 2022.
 If you are not VAT-registered, the template clearly states this so customers are not confused by the absence of a VAT line.

 Consumer Rights